-So you just passed the Google AdWords Fundamentals Exam with flying colors, and all you want to do is pop some champagne and break into an embarrassing celebratory dance …
+So you just passed the Google Ads Fundamentals Exam with flying colors, and all you want to do is pop some champagne and break into an embarrassing celebratory dance …

 NOT SO FAST!
-You are only half way to becoming fully Google AdWords certified.
+You are only half way to becoming fully Google Ads (AdWords) certified.

 As someone who recently went through the certification process, I was a bit intimidated when searching through the wide scope of preparation material provided by Google’s Learning Center.
 At first the material looked digestible, until I started clicking through the links, only to see them leading to more and more pages of material that needed to be reviewed.
 For example, the “Performance Monitoring and Reporting” link takes you to three more sections that are broken down into 20 more links of material…YIKES!